How exactly do you say butterfly in Italian?

 Ho appena visto una farfalla stupenda sulla pianta di rose in giardino.

-I just saw a beautiful butterfly on the rose plant in the garden.
+I have just seen a beautiful butterfly on the rose plant in the garden.

-The wings are called ali, from the singular feminine word ala.
+The wings are called ali, from the feminine singular ala.

 Le ali di una farfalla sono delicatissime.